javidal10/BMXAPIDataVisualization/README.md

 # BMXAPIDataVisualization

-This repo contains a web application to obtain the values of UDIS and USD by querying the API [BMXApi](https://www.banxico.org.mx/SieAPIRest/service/v1/;jsessionid=5fa4f900baccc38cd60cb4f38981).
+This repo contains a web application that obtains the values of UDIS and USD by querying the API [BMXApi](https://www.banxico.org.mx/SieAPIRest/service/v1/;jsessionid=5fa4f900baccc38cd60cb4f38981).
 It shows the values from the selected  date range including a graph, an average value, minimum value and a maximum value in the date range.